roberson-io/mattermost-ansible/README.md

 # Mattermost Ansible Deployment

 Role-based Ansible playbooks to deploy Mattermost for local development, staging, and production environments.
+This project is still in development and is not officially supported by Mattermost.

 ## Features